page_title_detailed

 general_content

 Lumpectomy surgery is a breast-conserving treatment that removes cancer while allowing you to keep some or most of your natural breast tissue.
-Lumpectomy surgery is sometimes called partial mastectomy, because only a part of the breast is removed.
+This procedure is sometimes called a partial mastectomy, because only part of the breast is removed.

-During lumpectomy surgery, your breast surgeon works not just to remove the cancer, but also to make sure there is a cancer-free, or clean, margin of healthy tissue all around the removed cancerous tissue to reduce the risk of cancer returning (recurring) in the same area later.
-The margin is sometimes called the margin of resection.
+During a lumpectomy, your surgeon works to make sure there is a cancer-free, or clear, margin of healthy tissue all around the removed cancerous tissue to reduce the risk of cancer returning (recurring) in the same area later.

-Lumpectomy surgery can leave a scar, a dent, or hardening in the breast.
-If you’re concerned about how your breast will look after lumpectomy surgery, ask your surgeon about oncoplastic lumpectomy, which uses plastic surgery techniques during lumpectomy to reduce visible scarring or indentations.
+A lumpectomy may leave a scar, a dent, or hardening in the breast.
+If you’re concerned about how your breast will look after surgery, ask your surgeon about oncoplastic lumpectomy, which uses plastic surgery techniques during the procedure to reduce visible scarring or indentations.
 These techniques can also be used at some point after lumpectomy to make corrections.
-Oncoplastic lumpectomy is not available at every hospital.
-If it’s not available where you are, breast reconstruction techniques can also be used to correct imbalances left after lumpectomy.
+Oncoplastic breast surgery is not available at every hospital.
+If it’s not available where you are, other breast reconstruction techniques can also be used to correct imbalances left after lumpectomy.

 on_this_page